OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 If you are using a release version of OpenTabletDriver v0.6.4.0 or older, this is expected, and a workaround exists [below](#libinput-smoothing-on-old-versions).

-On newer versions, this is fixed in new packaging - please report a bug to your packager if the quirks file is not included with your OpenTabletDriver package.
+On newer versions (v0.6.5.0 and up), this is fixed in packaging.

 ### With OpenTabletDriver Version 0.6.5.0 or newer